ZhenbangYou/SysY-Front-End/README.md

 Once again, a single program is sufficient for the test.
 However, this time, reading the output of your compiler becomes much harder due to labels and *goto*.

 ### Step 5 Functions
+#### Reason for the Planning
+Indeed, this step is virtually independent from the other three.
+So you can also implement the other three first.

 #### Framework
 From the perspective of callee, there are 3 things to be handled:
   - registration of function name.